+For the three months ended March 31, 2025, the Company had revenue from one customer that approximated 10% of total revenue.
 For the three months ended March 31, 2024, the Company had revenue from one customer that approximated 10% of total revenue.

-For the three months ended March 31, 2023, the Company had revenue from three customers that exceeded 10% of total revenues which were 52%, 21%, and 13%.
+The Company had two customers with accounts receivable balances that were 26% and 49% of total accounts receivable as of March 31, 2025.
 The Company had two customers with accounts receivable balances that were 24% and 44% of total accounts receivable as of March 31, 2024.
-The Company had three customers with accounts receivable balances that were 25%, 31%, and 10% of total accounts receivable as of March 31, 2023.

 The Company's financial instruments that are exposed to concentrations of credit risk consist primarily of cash, cash equivalents and marketable securities.
 Cash balances are maintained principally at major U.S. financial institutions and are insured by the Federal Deposit Insurance Corporation ("FDIC") up to regulatory limits.
 Such cash balances are currently in excess of the FDIC insurance limit of \$250 thousand.
-As of March 31, 2024, the total amount exceeding such limit was \$98 thousand.
+As of March 31, 2025, the total amount exceeding such limit was \$97 thousand.
 The Company has not experienced any credit losses associated with its cash balances in the past.
-The Company invests its cash equivalents in U.S. treasury bills with original maturities of three months or less
+The Company invests its cash equivalents in U.S. treasury bills with original maturities of three months or less.